litcpslab/FactoryIO_Projects/README.md

  - Open *Run Configuration*
  - Left click on *Start_FORTE*
  - click *Browse* for the *FORTE location* option and select the local FORTE

+## FB Mapping

+Map the FB network to the resource (EMB_RES) of the local FORTE (in case they are not mapped already i.e., not filled with colours).
+You can do that by first, selecting all the FBs and right-clicking on them to open the options.
+From the options, select *Map to* to map the FBs to resource.

 ## Deployment